twalsh43/public-workshop-lixar-databricks/Setup01.md

 **Now we are in the Azure Portal!**

-5. Click Resource Groups, and you will see the following resources have been created for you:
+5. Click Resource Groups, select the only resource group and you will see the following resources have been created for you:

  <p align="center"> <img src="images/setup-four-resources.png"/> </p>